 Note: It is advisable that all procedures are performed in a fume hood.
 Students must wear appropriate personal protective equipment at all times in the laboratory and the safety data sheets (SDS) associated with each reagent must be consulted before use.

-Part A – PHWE of cloves: isolation of eugenol and acetyleugenol
+PHWE of cloves: isolation of eugenol and acetyleugenol

-Session 1a.
 Extraction of eugenol and acetyleugenol from cloves

-coarsely ground cloves (12.5 g) in a 250-mL beaker.
+Place coarsely ground cloves (12.5 g) in a 250-mL beaker.

 Add sand (12.5 g) to the clove grinds and mix well.

 Collect a portafilter (sample compartment) and load the basket with the entire clove-sand mixture.
-Lightly compress it with the tamper.
+Lightly compress the sample with the tamper.

 NOTE: Do not compress the mixture too much or fluid will not flow through.

-Position the portafilter into the machine and place a clean 250-mL beaker beneath it.
-Add a 30% ethanol/H2O solution to the water tank if it is less than half full.
+Position the portafilter into the espresso machine and place a clean 250-mL beaker beneath it.
+Add a 30% ethanol/H2O solution to the water tank of the espresso machine if it is less than half full.

 Use the espresso machine to collect 100 mL of the extract.